Skip to main content

 }

-If a route path ends with a /* pattern (also known as splat), you can use the Link component like this:
+If a route path ends with a /* pattern (also known as splat), pass the rest of the path as the * param:

 main.wasp